Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Environmental: real emission reductions and protection of natural sinks.

-• Economic: energy efficiency, lower energy and transport costs.
+• Economic: energy efficiency and lower energy and transport costs.

 • Social: enhanced reputation and transparency for customers and investors.

-• Strategic: readiness for future regulations and access to green finance.
+• Strategic: readiness for future regulation and access to green finance.

-• Measurement of indirect emissions (Scope 3): often more than 70% of total footprint.
+• Measuring indirect emissions (Scope 3): often more than 70% of the total footprint.

-• International standardisation: multiple methodologies yield diverging results.
+• International standardisation: different methodologies can yield diverging results.

-• Greenwashing risk when offsets replace internal reductions.
+• Greenwashing risk when offsets replace internal reductions instead of complementing them.

 Conclusion